bryanknox/bryanknox.github.io/_posts/2021-12-09-dotnet-user-secrets-set-cli-notes.md

 ## Description

-The `dotnet user-secrets set` command ...
+The `dotnet user-secrets set` command is used set the value of a named secret in a user secrets store.

 ## Arguments